TEDA Modern Guided Rail Tram

-rubber-tyred tram line, the first in both China and Asia.
-The line was considered as part of the Tianjin Metro system.
+rubber-tyred tram line, the first in Asia.
+The line was a part of the Tianjin Metro system.
 It was run by Tianjin Binhai Mass Transit Development Co., Ltd, which has been a subsidiary of Tianjin Rail Transit Group Corporation since 2017.

 Tianjin once had a conventional steel-wheeled tramway network.
-The system gradually expanded and reached its peak in 1933 with 116 tramcars.
-Later however, like most cities around the world, the tram service was abandoned in 1972 due to its perceived inefficiency.
+The system gradually expanded and reached its peak in 1933 with 116 tramcars, was however abandoned in 1972.

-Trams returned in Tianjin in 2006.
-Commercial service started in 2007.
-Unlike standard tramway, the Translohr rubber-tired LRT system was adopted.

 History

+The TEDA industrial zone is Tianjin's fastest developing area.
+A public transport system to overcome traffic congestion was considered necessary.

-Construction began in 2005 and the 7.86 km long line was opened to the public in 2007, making it the first modern LRT system in mainland China.
-It is run by Tianjin Binhai Mass Transit Development Co., Ltd, which has been a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
-The total cost of the project is estimated at 500 million yuan, of which 190 million yuan are used in engineering test-line (excluding vehicles).
-The Tram line quickly became popular amongst locals.
+Construction began in 2005.
+The 7.86 km long line was opened to the public in 2007, making it the first LRT system in mainland China.
+It was run by Tianjin Binhai Mass Transit Development Co., Ltd, which has been a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
+The total cost of the project was estimated at 500 million yuan, of which 190 million yuan were used for engineering test-line (excluding vehicles).

-The new system was chosen for TEDA because moving from "point A" to "point B" had become slow and difficult with the increase in road traffic.
-The TEDA industrial zone has been Tianjin's fastest developing area.
+Once operational, the line quickly became popular amongst locals.

 As of June 2023, the TEDA Guided Tram has suspended operations for scheduled maintenance.

-On 19 July 2023, the transportation and construction management department of TEDA announced a project bidding announcement for the demolition of the power supply network of the line and the restoration of the road surface, which means that the line will be demolished.
+On 19 July 2023, the transportation and construction management department of TEDA opened a project bidding announcement for removal of both overhead line, the single guide rail and restoration of the road surface.